MahmoodSpewAfsh/Clique-Problems/README.md

 ### QUBO Formulation
 The QUBO matrix \( Q \) is derived from the Hamiltonians, where the variables \( x_v \) and \( y_i \) are binary.
 The goal is to minimize the energy of the Hamiltonian to find the largest clique.

+## Files

+- `clique.ipynb`: This file contains the NP-Complete Version of the clique problem.
+- `MAX_CLIQUE.ipynb`: This file contains the implementation of finding the largest clique in the graph which is NP-Hard.
+- `MAX_CLIQUE.ipynb`: This file contains the implementation of finding the largest clique in the graph which is NP-Hard with log technique.

 ## Requirements

 ### Software